OlgaKuvs/T-studio/README.md

 | As a store owner, I can manage orders based on queries from customers so that the orders are correct. | The store owner can manage all customer orders using the Django admin panel.
 The ability for the store owner to access all customer orders from the frontend interface is not implemented in this project due to time restrictions and is included in future features. |
 | As a store owner, I can add, edit and delete products in the store so that I can effectively manage store operations.| The store owner, as a superuser, has access to add, edit and delete products.
 To add a new product to the store, a superuser can navigate to `My Account`, `Product Management` on the top right side of the navigation bar.
 Editing and deleting a product is possible using the `Edit` and `Delete` buttons displayed both on the main page of the store and on the detailed product description page next to each item.
 To prevent accidental deletion, a message appears asking store owner to confirm the operation.|
 | As a store owner, I want to be able to set and change shipping rates to match carrier's rates.| The store owner can access `Shipping` table through the Django admin panel and change the shipping cost to match the carrier's rates.
 The cost of order delivery is calculated based on the weight of each item and the carrier’s prices. |
-| As a store owner, I can use web marketing so that I can increase website traffic and sales.| A Facebook business page was created to attract and promote my business to customers through social media.
+| As a store owner, I can use web marketing so that I can increase website traffic and sales.| A Facebook business page was created to attract and promote this business to customers through social media.
 | As a store owner, I want sitemap.xml file, robots.txt file, keywords and Meta tags to boost the SEO so that this business reflects as professional on google search and this website is crawlable by google spiders. | To boost the SEO of this business, keywords were created and placed on all pages.
 Meta tags were added to the website to display relevant and correct information in searches so that this business would appear professional in Google searches and so that the clients would trust it.
 So that this site can be crawled by Google robots, a robots.txt file was created.
 Created a sitemap so all site links are disclosed for submission to Google. |

 <a href="#up">Back to Top of page</a>